davidaq/aq-web-front-node/README.md

  - ES2015 provided by Babel (not including features requiring pollyfill)
  - CSS preprocessing provided by Stylus (nib import allowed)
  - Merge source files according to imports
+ - Listen for data changes by using BoundObject
- - Best effort to generate legacy IE compatible JS code (will automatically load ES5-Shim and ES5-Sham)
+ - Best effort to generate legacy IE compatible JS code (will automatically load ES5-Shim, ES5-Sham, and JSON3)
+ - for...in on arrays will only traverse array members
- - Easy import for popular JS libraries: lodash, EventEmitter, jQuery and more (React and ReactDOM are automatically imported if when use of JSX exists)
+ - Easy import for popular JS libraries: lodash, jQuery and more (React and ReactDOM are automatically imported if when use of JSX exists)
  - Source map gereration for both js and css artifacts
- - Every piece of code will be called when the DOM is ready
+ - Code will be called after the DOM is ready

 Installation
 ------------